Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 ## Conclusions

+In this post we have explained how we applied the idea of caring work blabla.

 We used the idea of caring work and the concerns mechanism in several teams of Lifull for more than a year.
 In this post we mostly talk about our experience with Lifull’s Barcelona B2B team.
 In other teams we introduced local variations to adapt the ideas and mechanisms to the realities of the teams and their coaches.